 Don’t be afraid – be ready

 Regrettably, sensational end-time scenario preaching in public campaigns or through television, radio and magazines is often used in the cause of evangelism to frighten people into believing in Jesus Christ.
 Shape up or burn up is an option given.
 If you don’t give your life to Jesus, you will be a victim in the violence to come.

-Paul explains it clearly when he says: "Or do you show contempt for the riches of his kindness, tolerance and patience, not realizing that God’s kindness leads you toward repentance?"
+Paul explains it clearly when he says: “Do you show contempt for the riches of his kindness, tolerance and patience, not realizing that God’s kindness leads you toward repentance?”
 (Romans 2:4).
 It is God’s goodness expressed to others through us that brings people to Jesus.
 We can be sobered by the concept of divine judgment, but we should not evangelize through threats of apocalyptic retribution.

 Jesus pointed to the need to make sure we are spiritually ready for his return whenever it will be.
 That was his emphasis.
-That is more important than trying to establish something beyond the scope of human knowledge — "no one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father" (verse 36).
-Being better informed than the angels instead of being better prepared for his coming is where some of us focus.
+That is more important than trying to establish something beyond the scope of human knowledge — “no one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father” (verse 36).
+Being better informed than the angels instead of being better prepared for his coming is where some people focus.
 Jesus concentrated on our being prepared.